Thornhill, Dumfries and Galloway: Notable residents

-John McLachan (architect) (1843-1893) was born here.
+John McLachan (architect) (1843–1893) was born here.

 Joseph Laing Waugh, an author, was born and raised here.

 Andrew Coltart, a professional golfer with one Ryder Cup cap was born and learned his trade here.

 Amenities

-Thornhill has a bowling green, a squash court, and a golf course, and is known for fishing in the nearby River Nith and tributaries.
+Thornhill has a bowling green, a squash court, a football field, and a golf course, and is known for fishing in the nearby River Nith and tributaries.

-Thornhill also features a wide variety of retail outlets, such as clothes boutiques, chinese takeaway, cafes, pubs, food stores, a large pharmacy, an ironmonger,butcher, an electrical retailer, gift shops and two hairdressers.
+Thornhill also features a wide variety of retail outlets, such as clothes boutiques, chinese takeaway, cafes, pubs, food stores, a large pharmacy, an ironmonger, butcher, an electrical retailer, gift shops and a hairdressers.
 The large Victorian post office stands on the north side of the town, along with a Royal Mail sorting office which serves a large rural area.
 There is also a garage and a small backstreet filling station.
 The town also has a public wash rooms, and a small cottage hospital.

 Thornhill Music Festival

 Beginning in 2012, Thornhill Music Festival has grown into an annual community event, with regular attendees from all over the UK coming each year.
 The festival has grown each year thanks to the help of the local community, the committee, the venues, and other participants.

 This Festival was started by The Lewis Hamilton Band who noticed a steady decline in available live music, and so in 2012 they decided to put on something similar to the established and successful Blues Festivals such as Shetland, Arbroath, Callander and in particular Montrose (they played at all of them several times), where all the bands are paid directly by the venues, but differing in that they wanted to broaden the musical scope.
 All venues apart from the Bowling Club are free entry all weekend.

 From 2018, with the assistance of funding received from National Lottery Awards, Thornhill Music Festival is planning on bringing the music so enjoyed in the village venues, to those who are unable to attend.
-With the agreement of the local school, Wallace Hall Academy, they plan to provide the music to both the Dementia Group at the Friendship Club and also to Briary Park Old People's home.
+With the agreement of the local school, Wallace Hall, they plan to provide the music to both the Dementia Group at the Friendship Club and also to Briary Park Old People's home.
 In 2018, the Festival launched their own website.